nicklockwood/SwiftFormat/README.md

   }
 ```

+In the rare case of functions with`@autoclosure` arguments, `self` may be required at the call site, but SwiftFormat is unable to detect this automatically.
+You can use the `--selfrequired` command-line option to specify a list of such methods, and the `redundantSelf` rule will then ignore them.
+An example of such a method is the `expect()` function in the [Nimble](https://github.com/Quick/Nimble) unit testing framework, which is common enough that it is excluded by default.

 There is also an option to always use explicit `self` but *only* inside `init`, by using `--self init-only`:

 ```diff